Fu Shou

 Fu Shou (died 8 January 215) was an empress of the Eastern Han dynasty of China.
 She was the first wife of Emperor Xian, the last Han emperor.
-She is best known for initiating a conspiracy against Cao Cao, the ruler of state of Cao Wei.
+She is best known for initiating a conspiracy against Cao Cao, regent of Emperor Xian and Duke of Wei.

+Empress Fu Shou is praised in the traditional point of view as one of the last defenders of the failed Han dynasty, alongside Lady Dong and Empress Xianmu in contrast to Emperor Xian's negligence.

 Family background and marriage to Emperor Xian

 Fu Shou's father was Fu Wan (伏完), a seventh generation descendant of the early Eastern Han official Fu Zhan (伏湛) and the hereditary Marquis of Buqi (不其侯).
-Fu Wan's wife was Princess Yang'an (陽安公主), a daughter of Emperor Huan), but she was not Fu Shou's biological mother as Fu Shou's mother was named Ying (盈).
+Fu Wan's wife was Princess Yang'an (陽安公主), a daughter of Emperor Huan, but she was not Fu Shou's biological mother as Fu Shou's mother was named Ying (盈).
 Fu Wan also had a wife with the family name Fan (樊), but it is not clear whether she was Ying.
 The Fu family descended from the prominent Confucian scholar Fu Sheng.

 In 190, as Emperor Xian was being forced by Dong Zhuo to move the capital west to Chang'an, Lady Fu became an imperial consort.
 On 20 May 195, while Emperor Xian was largely under the control of Dong Zhuo's subordinates Li Jue and Guo Si, he designated Fu Shou as his empress consort.